 3. Lack of transparency

-AI doesn’t always explain its reasoning when providing information or an answer to a question.
+AI doesn’t always explain its reasoning when providing you with an answer to a question or general information.
 In a profession where clear reasoning and accountability are key, this lack of transparency can make it hard to trust the AI’s outputs or use them confidently in legal decisions.

 4. Data privacy concerns